Wenn Ihr Deutsch könnt, lest diesen Bericht lieber auf Deutsch. Das ist das Original. Ungekürzt. Und um Längen besser.

 I really try to get lost, but try as I might, nothing dangerous happens.
 No gunshots.
 No drugs.
 No gangs.
 No Taliban.

 At the Royal Park, not only is the gate open, there is no gate at all.
 You can just walk in, even in the middle of the night.
 And there is no crime here, either.
 Not even potheads or vagabonds (except me) or a discarded cigarette butt.
 A rabbit hops curiously out of the bushes when it hears me opening a roll of biscuits.
-But even it doesn’t try to assault me, although rabbits are known for their brutality.
+But even that creature doesn’t try to assault me, although rabbits are known for their brutality.

 By the way, I’m sorry, Mr. King, but if all the toilets in your country are locked at night, well … What else could I do?
 But I think it’s good for the royal flowers.